 What Is Carbon Offsetting?

 Carbon offsetting is a process by which funds are directed to projects that help reduce global emissions.
-Companies or people often buy carbon offsets instead of reducing their carbon footprints, or they do both to make their emission reduction efforts go further.
+Companies or people often buy carbon offsets instead of reducing their carbon footprints, in cases where emissions seem unavoidable, or sometimes they do both to make their emission reduction efforts go further.

 The process of certifying a project as eligible for carbon offsets isn’t easy.
 Carbonbay is in the business of shepherding projects through the Byzantine maze of regulations that have been put in place under the UN’s Clean Development Mechanism (CDM) to ensure that not only are the emission reductions legitimate, but that there is no pre-existing funding available for a project of this nature.
 That usually means that they are a departure from business-as-usual and have little chance to succeed without the credits.
 Emissions reduction credits allow projects to receive compensation for every metric ton of carbon emissions avoided.
 These can be certified by CDM or other respected standards, including The Gold Standard, and the Verified Carbon Standard (VCS).